 Item 9.
-Management Discussion and Analysis of Financial Condition and Results of Operation a) Results of Operations and Financial Condition
+Management Discussion and Analysis of Financial Condition and Results of Operation

 RLC derives its revenues from real estate operations and hotel operations.
 Revenues from real estate operations account for approximately 93% of the Company's total revenues and are derived from the lease of commercial spaces in the various malls, the lease of space in office buildings and warehouse facilities, the sale of residential units from the Company's various housing projects and the sale of parcels of land.
 Approximately 7% of total revenues are derived from hotel operations.